 Why Winterize Your Pool

-Winterizing, or closing your pool, is necessary if you live in a climate that sees temperatures below freezing for any length of time.
 Water expands when frozen and can result in costly repairs to your pool plumbing and equipment unless you winterize prior to freezing weather.

-How To Winterize Your Pool
+How To Winterize a Pool

 Each pool set up is different and winterizing can be different depending on factors such as whether or not you have a heater, how long your temperatures remain below freezing, or whether or not you have water features that need to be winterized.